timharek/timharek.no/content/blog/2021-10-11-trying-aerc.md

 I used `aerc` for a month or two and decided to switch back to Apple Mail.
 It's missing some features that I rely on, like aliases.
 It also crashes when it has been open for a certain amount of time.
-I might check out `neomutt` in the future.
+I might checkout `neomutt` in the future.

 [aerc]: https://aerc-mail.org/